MaastrichtU-CDS/general-tools_roc-aggregator/README.md

 np.trapz(tpr, fpr)
 ```

-A complete example of the usage of the roc-aggregator can be found at `/roc-aggregator/examples/example.py`.
+A complete example of the usage of the roc-aggregator can be found [here](roc-aggregator/examples/example.py).

 ### Visualization